nikobojs/manuscrape_nuxt/README.md

 <br />

 ## Development
+#### TL;DR:
+Clone repositories, look for TODO-comments, make improvement, create feature branch (naming doesn't matter), commit, create PR, and done!
+The PR will be reviewed by the project maintainers.

+#### Git conventions
+Not strict in any way.
+We'll always figure it out so do your stuff the way you think works best.
+Pull requests (into "unstable" branch) on feature branches will be reviewed and merged by the current admins of the project.

 #### Install dependencies
 Install all the dependencies and add the pre commit hook.
 The pre-commit hook ensures you cannot commit badly typed code.